 Hormone Replacement Therapy for Varicose Veins From Menopause

-Unfortunately for some women, taking the extra precautions and following all the “doctor’s orders” may not be enough to combat the development of varicose veins.
-For these women, Hormone Replacement Therapy (HRT) may be a good solution.
+For some women, taking extra precautions and following all the advice from doctors for how to prevent varicose veins, it may not be enough to combat their development.
+For these women, Hormone Replacement Therapy (HRT) may be a good solution for menopause and varicose veins.
 HRT involves artificially raising the levels of the hormones that diminish during menopause.

-While HRT can help lower your risk of developing varicose veins, it won’t prevent them completely.
+While HRT can help lower your risk of developing varicose veins, it can impact your overall health.
 If you already have varicose or spider veins, you should get checked for the underlying cause.
 This will help prevent more varicose veins from forming and can also relieve some of your symptoms.

-If HRT doesn’t sound like the treatment option for you, the good news is there are other options.
-If your varicose veins from menopause cause you discomfort, you should look into non-surgical vein treatments such as Endovenous Laser Therapy (EVLT) or Ultrasound-Guide Sclerotherapy.
-These minimally invasive treatments offer an alternative to hormone replacement therapy to treat varicose veins due to menopause.
-While your varicose veins may seem only cosmetic, the achy feeling in your legs and the discomfort you feel when you walk will only get worse if they are left untreated.
-At USA Vein Clinics, we specialize in outpatient, non-surgical treatments and are passionate about helping improve our patients’ quality of life.
+Laser Therapy (EVLT) or Ultrasound-Guide Sclerotherapy which offer alternatives to hormone replacement therapy to treat varicose veins due to menopause.
+While your varicose veins may seem only aesthetic, the achy feeling in your legs and the discomfort you feel when you walk can worsen if left untreated.

 Vein treatment at USA Vein Clinics routes your blood flow to healthy veins, allowing your body to absorb the damaged ones.
 Once the blood is rerouted, symptoms such as heaviness, fatigue, swelling, restlessness, burning, or cramping can lessen or go away completely.
 This is because blood can successfully circulate from your legs to your heart.